Lake and peat bogs on Vestvågøya

 (5) Take the path on the left that runs alongside the lake and is parallel to the path you took on the way there, but climbs a little higher.

-(3) Return to the route you took on the way there, then retrace your steps to return to the starting point (S/E).
+(3) Return to the outward route and retrace your steps to return to the starting point (S/E).

 Waypoints

 The trail crosses peat bogs, which are, by definition, very wet environments.
-There is a lot of mud and sometimes you will have to walk through water.
+There is a lot of mud and sometimes passages through water.
 Wear suitable footwear.

-In foggy conditions, there are virtually no landmarks along most of the route.
+In foggy conditions, landmarks are virtually non-existent for most of the route.

 Mobile phone coverage is available along the entire route.